theREALdebater/eclat/doc/events/logging.md

     AdaOS.Execution.Task_Instance.Compartment.Exception_Logging

-returns the current exception logging event channel, of type `access AdaOS.Events.Event_Class'Class`.
+returns the current exception logging event channel, of type `access AdaOS.Events.Event_Channel'Class`.

 This function never returns null.
-If, when this function is called---or any other subprogram that uses the the current exception logging event channel---and the current exception logging event channel is not set, then a new event channel object, with the name `"P.exceptions"` (where `P` is the name of the program) and [current logging broker](#currbrok), is automatically created.
+If, when this function is called---or any other subprogram that uses the the current exception logging event channel---and the current exception logging event channel is not set, then a new event channel object, with the name `"C.exceptions"` (where `C` is the name of the compartment) and [current logging broker](#currbrok), is automatically created.

 The procedure `Set_Exception_Logging` has two overloadings.